 480-610-6981 • hopegroupaz.com

 HOPE Group stands for Honoring and Optimizing the Potential in Everyone.
-Since 1997, we have provided services to those diagnosed with developmental and neurological disorders, including autism spectrum disorder.
-As a qualified vendor with the Arizona Division of Developmental Disabilities (DDD), we provide habilitation and respite services for ages 2 through adulthood.
-We also serve our community as a vendor through Vocational Rehabilitation services for youth in transition through adulthood.
-We offer HOPE for a more successful life!
+Since 1997, HOPE Group has provided services to those diagnosed with developmental and neurological disorders, including autism spectrum disorder.
+A qualified vendor with the Arizona Division of Developmental Disabilities (DDD), HOPE Group provides habilitation and respite services for ages 2 through adulthood and serves the community as a vendor through Vocational Rehabilitation services for youth in transition through adulthood.

 8727 E. Via de Commercio, Scottsdale

-Our law firm provides services to help you navigate the legal challenges families face when they have a child with special needs.
-We can help you complete an estate plan to ensure the assets your loved one may inherit do not interfere with the government benefits to which they are entitled.
-We can safeguard your planning for someone with a disability by creating a special needs trust.
-We also handle guardianship proceedings for children with special needs who are turning 18 and still need a decision maker.
-Everyone on our team will listen carefully to you because we value relationships with our clients above all else.
-Our attorneys will guide you through the legal process, making sure you understand and are fully informed about your options.
-Together we will determine which option is best for you and formulate a plan.
+Kile Law Firm provides services to help you navigate the legal challenges families face when they have a child with special needs.
+Complete an estate plan to ensure the assets your loved one may inherit do not interfere with the government benefits to which they are entitled.
+Kile can safeguard your planning for someone with a disability by creating a special needs trust.
+They also handle guardianship proceedings for children with special needs who are turning 18 and still need a decision maker.
+The team will listen carefully, guiding you through the legal process and making sure you understand and are fully informed about your options.
+Kile Law Firm values relationships with clients above all else, and will help you determine which option is best for you and formulate a plan.